 - 1/2 cup cider vinegar

 - 1/2 teaspoon whole peppercorns

 - In a large saucepan, combine the cranberries, onion and water.
 Cook over medium heat until the berries pop, about 15 minutes.
+Cool slightly.
 Transfer to a food processor; cover and process until smooth.
 Return to the pan and bring to a boil.
 Reduce heat to medium-low.
-Cook, uncovered, for 20 minutes or until mixture is reduced to 2 cups, stirring frequently.
+Cook, uncovered, 20 minutes or until mixture is reduced to 2 cups, stirring frequently.